pernillejorg/retrieval-effects-claim-verification/README.md

 | k (number of docs retrieved) | 1, 3, 5, 10 |
 | Training seed | 42, 123, 7 |

 Metric: macro F1.
 Run on both datasets.
-The matrix was run under all three seeds, so every cell carries a mean and standard deviation rather than a single value.
+The matrix spans four conditions by four depths on each of the two corpora, and was run in full under all three seeds, so every cell carries a mean and standard deviation rather than a single value.
 The stance threshold is not swept here: soft reranking retains all documents, so the threshold does not filter and the matrix runs at the loose setting only.

 Two readings from the original seed-42 run did not survive averaging: retrieval's apparent advantage at k = 1 on SciFact, and the corpus-dependent optimum on SciFact-Open.
 Both are reported in `results/step6_results.md` alongside the seed-42 tables.

+The multi-seed re-run was added late in the project specifically to test whether the depth findings were seed artefacts.
+It confirmed the overload trend and the SciFact-Open result, and overturned two readings that had been taken from seed 42 alone.
+The run is recorded in `notebooks/Step6_experiments_multiseed.ipynb`.

 ### Step 7: Failure Taxonomy